« return to top

 Is the mounting material archival?

 All our mounting materials are acid free and/or pH neutral.
 We employ conservation framing and mounting methods whenever possible.
+We have mounted and framed many pieces that have gone to galleries and museums throughout the country.

 What frame styles do you offer?